Bend PD: Man found hiding under car, arrested after trailer set on fire - KTVZ

 Bend PD: Man found hiding under car, arrested after trailer set on fire

-(Police say man tried to hide under cars at three separate locations)
+(Police say man tried to hide under cars at three separate locations; police now say school wasn't in lockout)

 BEND, Ore.
 (KTVZ) -- Police arrested a 38-year-old Bend man Wednesday as they investigate a reckless burning incident outside a northeast Bend home, as well as a report of a person siphoning gas from a vehicle.